-For Victorian plantations, the endangered EVC layer from the Biodiversity Mapping Tool is overlayed with the plantation.
-Endangered EVCs intersecting with plantations is assessed by desktop or field and displayed on the Environment and Hazard Maps.
+For Victorian plantations, the Endangered EVC layer from the Biodiversity Mapping Tool is overlayed with the plantation.
+Endangered EVC(s) intersecting with plantations is assessed by desktop or field and displayed on the Environment and Hazard Maps.
 These areas are to be treated as strict exclusion zones from forest operations.
-There are certain EVCs that meet the criteria of HCV and are displayed as HCV on the plantation maps.
+There are certain EVC(s) that meet the criteria of HCV and will be displayed as HCV on the plantation maps.
 These are EVC 55_61, 55_63, 651, 649, 653, 920 and 897.